-- 6. In Issuance Settings, set the following options: - Generate Logon Code select one of the following: - None no logon code is generated. - Simple the logon code is generated using the complexity rules as defined by the Simple Logon Code Complexity configuration option. - Complex the logon code is generated using the complexity rules as defined by the Complex Logon Code Complexity configuration option.
+- 1. From the Configuration category, select Credential profiles. - 2.
+Click New. - 3.
+Type a Name for the credential profile. - 4.
+For the Card Encoding, select Microsoft Virtual Smart Card and Derived Credential. - 5.
+In Services, make sure MyID Logon and MyID Encryption are selected. - 6.
+In Issuance Settings, set the following options: - Generate Code on Request select one of the following: - None no logon code is generated. - Simple Logon Code the logon code is generated using the complexity rules as defined by the Simple Logon Code Complexity configuration option. - Complex Logon Code the logon code is generated using the complexity rules as defined by the Complex Logon Code Complexity configuration option on the Auth Code tab of the Security Settings workflow.

-Note: To be FIPS 201-2 compliant, you must select Simple or Complex.
+Note: To be FIPS 201-3 compliant, you must select Simple or Complex.
 See the Setting up logon codes section in the Administration Guide for details of configuring the logon code complexity.